 Lasso uses Amazon SES to send your mass mail.
 Your domain is associated with a set of Domain Name System (DNS) records that you manage through your DNS provider.
 A TXT record is a type of DNS record that provides additional information about your domain.
 Each TXT record consists of a name and a value, which a Client Administrator generates in Lasso’s Client Admin Center.
-Once your TXT name and value has been generated, you need to add these to your domain's DNS server.
+Once your TXT name and value has been generated, your email administrator needs to add these to your domain's DNS server.
 The domain verification process is complete when Amazon SES detects the existence of the TXT record in your domain's DNS settings.
 If a TXT record is not in place, 100% of your mass mailings will fail.
 This will be indicated in the Mass Mail Details Report with a Failure Reason of Other.

 Implementing CNAME records are also recommended.
 A CNAME (Canonical Name record) is a type of resource record in the DNS that maps one domain name to another.
 CNAME records allow multiple services (e.g. FTP server and web server) to run from a single IP address.
 If the IP address changes, the change needs only to be recorded in one place within the network.